DiogoSantoss/ctf-writeups/lab3/another_jackpot.md

 if current_session.username == 'admin':
         msg = FLAG
 ```
-It's also revealed that momentarialy, during the login process, this variable `current_session.username` is set to the field `username` of the request form.
+It's also revealed that momentarialy, during the login process, the variable `current_session.username` is set to the field `username` of the request form.
 ```python
 current_session = get_current_session()
 current_session.username = username